Film

 Film: The course for you?

-If you dream of becoming the new darling of Hollywood, and of immersing yourself in every aspect of film production, then this is not the course for you.
-Film at Trinity is built on strong academic and intellectual foundations, core courses include the history of Hollywood filmmaking, Introduction to non-Western cinemas, aspects of European cinemas, Irish cinema and theories of the digital image.
-You will also be introduced to basic screenwriting and filmmaking, using the format of the writers’ room, and exploring the potential of the smartphone to create mini-dramas.
-You will study documentary theory and follow this up by making a short documentary film.
-In third and fourth year, you will build on the fundamentals you have learnt through more advanced options, while always maintaining a balance between critical learning and practical outputs.
+Film at Trinity is not a practical or professional training programme.
+Instead, the course is built on strong academic and intellectual foundations.
+Depending on the pathway you choose, areas of study in the first two years may include; film analysis, the history of Hollywood cinema, introduction to non-Western cinemas, aspects of European cinemas, cinema and Ireland, theories of the digital image, basic screenwriting using the format of the writers’ room, the potential of the smartphone to create mini-dramas, documentary theory and short documentary film practice.
+In third and fourth years, you will build on what you have learned with more advanced options that provide a range of opportunities for critical and experiential learning.

 Film at Trinity

-Performing Arts at Trinity was ranked in the top 100 subjects worldwide in the QS Rankings 2022, reflecting the quality of our teaching and learning.
+Trinity is ranked in the top 50 for Performing Arts (QS World University Rankings by Subject 2025.)
 Film students are encouraged to collaborate with other students in the School through shared learning modules and facilities.
-Equally, students of Film are very engaged in DU Film Society and in the student-run film journal, Trinity Film Review.
-Film students regularly attend film festivals, including the Berlin Film Festival and the Venice Film Festival, and organise screenings and film events.
+Many film students are engaged with DU Film Society and with Trinity Film Review, the student-run film journal.
+Our students regularly attend film festivals and organise screenings and film events.

 Pathways